Collection data

 }

-After that, you are ready to create a ViewModel
+After that, you are ready to create a `ViewModel` which extends Pulse's `PulseListViewModel`.
+We'll pass `IUserService` in constructor to do dependency inversion.&#x20;

 class UsersViewModel extends PulseListViewModel<UserModel> { // specify your data type so that you won't get confused with type conversion